-Beauchamp Photography specializes in documentary-style photography and environmental portraiture.
+Beauchamp Photography specializes in commercial photography and environmental portraiture.
 We believe every subject is unique and we work hard to find and tell stories through our images.
-Founded in 2010, we are a husband and wife team based out of Grande Prairie, Alberta.
+Founded in 2010, we serve the Grande Prairie and Edmonton marketplaces.

-We have photographed for a wide variety of clients from big businesses to non-profits and public institutions.
-We also work for small businesses, publications, individuals, and families.
-Our work has taken us around Canada, the US, Mexico, Cuba, Italy, and beyond.
+We have photographed for a wide variety of clients from big businesses to non-profits and public institutions, as well as small businesses and professionals.